cometh-hq/alembic-rental-contracts/README.md

 	Each rented NFT has a dedicated duration and rewards distribution.

 When a tenant starts a rental (`rent` function), multiple actions are done:
-- the protocol fee is sent to a Cometh wallet
-  (5% of the upfront cost specified by the lender)
+- the protocol fee is sent to a fees collector wallet (5% by default -- configurable -- of the upfront cost specified by the lender)
 - the remaining upfront cost amount is sent to the lender
 - the original NFTs are transferred to the rental protocol contract
 - the lender receives a `LentNFT` per rented NFT,